What to look for when buying a used car

 Look particularly close at the four corners of the car as well as the front and rear fascias – all common places for an accident to occur.
 Run your hand along the small gaps between the panels.
 Does it widen or narrow considerably?
 Is there anywhere you can stick your finger between two body panels?
 Do panels improperly align when they come to a junction?

 Any suspicions of prior accident damage can often be confirmed by getting a vehicle history report.
 These comprehensive reports use the vehicle identification number (commonly referred to as the VIN) and should disclose any incidents that would have triggered insurance involvement.
-CARFAX is the best known purveyor of vehicle reports, but there’s plenty of other options as well such as Autocheck.
+CARFAX is the best-known purveyor of vehicle reports, but there are plenty of other options as well such as Autocheck.
 You can learn about the differences between Autocheck Vs. CARFAX with our handy guide.

 So how do you obtain a vehicle history report?
 Used car listings on iSeeCars.com include a free VIN check, which often links to a free CARFAX or Autocheck report when provided by the dealer.
 The VIN check will also provide you with important information about the car to complement the CARFAX report, such as listing history, pricing analysis, and projected depreciation.